-Nearly 50% of Canadian men have erectile dysfunction.
+Nearly 50% of Canadian men have erectile dysfunction, most of them usually make Viagra purchases from Canada.
 What that means is that male sexual dysfunction is a lot more common than you might initially think!

 Now, what's interesting is that a good number of those men also have kidney disease.
 In fact, between 1.3 and 2.9 million men in Canada suffer from kidney disease.

 So, can kidney problems cause erectile dysfunction?
 Let's find out in this helpful guide!

 In this article, we will talk about the following: